romankovt/liblcthw/README.md

-Exercises for the Learn c the hardway book
+Exercises for the "Learn C the hardway" book